AutoFFS: Adversarial Deformations for Facial Feminization Surgery Planning: Experiments

-We additionally conducted a perceptual study with $N=11$ participants.
-Each rater was presented with a total of $80$ skulls comprising $20$ real male, $20$ real female, $20$ transformed male (f $\rightarrow$ m), and $20$ transformed female (m $\rightarrow$ f) samples, displayed in randomized order.
-Raters were tasked with classifying the original sex of each skull.
+We further conduct a perceptual study with $N=11$ participants.
+Each rater was presented with $80$ skulls comprising $20$ real male, $20$ real female, $20$ generated male (f~$\rightarrow$~m), and $20$ generated female (m~$\rightarrow$~f) samples in randomized order.
+Raters were tasked with classifying the biological sex of each skull.
 Five skulls per category were shown two additional times to assess intra-rater agreement.

-As shown in \autoref{tab:ratereval}, the raters correctly identified the sex of real skulls with $\sim81\%$ accuracy (expert anthropologists $\sim88\%$ \cite{walker2008sexing}), confirming that sexually dimorphic features are perceptible.
-For transformed skulls, raters perceived the intended target sex in $\sim63\%$ of cases, significantly above chance, demonstrating that the proposed pipeline produces a systematic perceptual shift ($\Delta_\text{Acc.}=44\%$).
+As shown in \autoref{tab:ratereval}, raters correctly identified the sex of real skulls with $81\%$ accuracy ($\sim88\%$ is reported for expert anthropologists~\cite{walker2008sexing}) confirming that sexually dimorphic features are perceptible.
+For transformed skulls, accuracy dropped to $37\%$, well below chance, indicating that raters perceived the intended target sex in $63\%$ of cases.
+The $44\%$ drop in accuracy between real and generated skulls demonstrates that the pipeline produces a substantial and systematic perceptual shift.
 This effect was achieved despite the method only modifying anterior facial features while leaving posterior features and overall size unchanged.
 The lower agreement metrics for transformed skulls suggest that transformed morphologies are perceptually more ambiguous, consistent with the partial modification of sexually dimorphic features.